phax/phase4-hredelivery-standalone/README.md

    the SML to be used and the CAs against which checks are performed
 * **`peppol.seatid`** - defines your Peppol Seat ID.
 It could be taken from your AP certificate as well, but this way it is a bit easier.
-* **`peppol.owner.countrycode`** - defines the country code of you as a Peppol Service Provider.
-Use the 2-letter country code (as in `AT` for Austria).
-This is required to send the Peppol Reports to OpenPeppol.
-* **`peppol.reporting.senderid`** - the sending Peppol Participant ID.
-For now, this can be e.g. the VAT number or organisational number of you as a Service Provider.
-In **the future** this will most likely need to be an SPID (using the `0242` participant scheme ID).
-Example value: `9915:TestReportSender`.
-This will be used as the sending Participant ID for sending Peppol Reports to OpenPeppol.
-* **`peppol.reporting.scheduled`** - a boolean value to indicate, if the Peppol TSR and EUSR reports should automatically sent be towards OpenPeppol on a monthly basis.
-The cron rule is place is `0 0 5 2 * *`.

 ## Running